h3abionet/h3agwas/README.md

 1. `topbottom.nf`.
 Conversion of Illumina genotyping reports with TOP/BOTTOM or FORWARD/REVERSE  calls into PLINK format, aligning the calls.

-2. `plink-qc.nf`: Quality control of the data.
+2. `qc.nf`: Quality control of the data.
 This is the focus of the pipeline.
 It takes as input PLINK data and has the following functions

    * Sample QC tasks checking: